Top Challenges That Smaller Retailers Like Mum and Pop Shops in Australia Face

 You might get 100 sales from a campaign, and then Facebook will learn more about who your ideal customer is and target ads to people that are similar to your customers.

-Roadblock #4: You’re getting bad advice
+Challenge #4: You’re getting bad advice

 People ask me all the time, “Someone told me that I’m not getting sales because my budget is too low.
 Is that true?”

-Every country has “experts” who really watched a few YouTube and don’t know what they are talking about.
+Every country has “experts” who really watched a few YouTube videos and don’t know what they are talking about.
 Whether it’s a friend trying to helpful or a consultant you are paying for, double check their advice with other resources.

 Although there’s a ton of new PPC managers that do a great job, most actual experts will have testimonials from their clients to validate they know what they are doing.

-Roadblock #5: You just don’t enough time
+Challenge #5: You just don’t enough time

 You’re about to optimize your ads, and then a pallet of inventory arrives.
 Then you get a call from client that urgently needs help, and then you finish your day filing taxes.